 III.
 Greater Nyack Bicycle and Pedestrian Master Plan - The GNBPMP provides a road map for safety and mobility improvements for the Nyack river villages and the entire Nyack school district.
 Administered by the Village of Nyack and its stakeholder partners in the Nyack School District and the river villages of South Nyack and Upper Nyack, a comprehensive package of recommendations have been created to encourage the community to bicycle and walk more for 3 transportation, recreation, exercise, and overall quality of life.
 The Master Plan highlights the value and importance of quick-build approaches to addressing the community’s infrastructure needs sooner rather than later.
 A quick build toolbox provides guidance on proven design considerations for commonly applicable street elements and the use of short- term demonstration and pilot projects.
 A key achievement is the cooperative participation by the municipalities and School District in the development and ongoing implementation of the Master Plan.
 The Master Plan was funded a grant of $120,000 from the New NYBridge Community Benefits Program.
 The Plan was adopted by the Village of Nyack in August 2018.

-Broadway Streetscape Project (TAP) – The Broadway Streetscape project will replace and install new sidewalks, curbing, period LED lighting, ADA compliant sidewalk corners, street trees, planting areas, enhanced pedestrian crosswalks, and stormwater management features.
-The full area is the full length of both North and South Broadway, from Cedar Hill Avenue north to Tallman Ave.
-In addition, a Shared Use Pathway will extend from Cedar Hill Avenue to the entrance of the Artopee Way parking lots along Franklin Street.
+Broadway Streetscape Project (TAP) – The Broadway Streetscape project will replace and install new sidewalks, curbing, ADA compliant sidewalk corners, street trees, planting areas, enhanced pedestrian crosswalks.
+The project area begins at Cedar Hill Avenue and continues north to Depew Ave.
+The second phase of the project will start at Burd Street and continue north to First Avenue.
 These improvements are part of the NYS DOT’s Transportation Alternatives Program intended to increase pedestrian and bicyclist access through and into the Village business district.
 The project is being funded in-part with a grant of $3,312,000 administered by the NYS DOT.
-The project is scheduled to begin in the Spring of 2020.
+The project is scheduled to begin in the Fall 2021.

 LED Street Light Conversion Program (Light-Emitting Diode) – The Village of Nyack’s LED Street Light Conversion Program, in conjunction with the RealTerm Energy and Orange & Rockland Utilities, will provide a smarter, environmentally-friendly street lighting system that will significantly reduce energy and maintenance costs.
 The new LED fixtures are expected to cut Nyack’s streetlight energy consumption by approximately 67% as LEDs require significantly less electricity than the high-pressure sodium lights that are presently in place.
 This upgrade will also decrease annual streetlight maintenance costs by up to 80% because LEDs are a solid-state technology (with no moving parts) and last up to four times longer than the Village’s existing streetlights.
 The retrofit will improve Nyack’s environmental footprint by reducing greenhouse gas emissions by an estimated 193 metric tons of greenhouse gas annually, equivalent to the gas emissions from approximately 41 passenger vehicles driven for one year.
-Full implementation of the program is expected by March of 2020.
+This project was completed in 2022.